 - Inside Temperature (120°F – 48.8°C)

 - Grill Time for Rare Steak 3 minutes per side.

-- A rare steak should have a bright red center, browned outside and the meat should be soft and springy similar to raw meat.
-A rare steak is a connoisseur's choice often - and is well suited for leaner cuts, like tenderloins, as the cooking process is so fast and the interior temperature it reaches doesn't melt all the fat.
+- A rare steak should has abright red middle or center, with a brown outside and the meat must be springy or softer similar to raw meat.
+A rare steak is a connoisseur’s choice often – and is well suited for lean cuts, like ribeye or tenderloins, as the cooking process is so rapid and the interior temperature it reaches doesn’t liquify all the fat.

 How To Cook A Medium Rare Steak